 Myth #8: A metal roof is difficult to repair or replace

 Metal roofs are no different than any other roofing material.
 Whether they are long length panels or modular shingles, they can be replaced with relative ease.
 The real benefit of the metal roof is it is most resilient to damage.
 Metal roofs will not crack, break, peel, or blister which are the primary reasons other roofing materials need replacement.
 Certainly color change would be a primary concern from a new roof replacement to an older original roof but this is the same concern with all roofing materials.

 Expensive is a very relative term.
 Yes, a metal roof is more expensive than many other roofing products but it also provides a better value.
 This value comes in the long life expectancy as well as the benefits of low to no maintenance and the aesthetic beauty it adds to any structure.
 It is easy to justify a metal roof as the best value although it may have a higher initial cost.

 Myth #10: A metal roof will make my building hot inside

-No, actually a metal roof will reflect more heat than most roofing materials.
+No, a metal roof will reflect more heat than most roofing materials.
 A metal roof is also very easy to incorporate continuous venting options for better building circulation and cooler conditions during warmer weather.
-Many of our customers have commented how much more comfortable their home is year around.
-In very hot areas of the country metal roofs are used to significantly decrease energy costs for cooling.
+Many of our customers have commented on how much more comfortable their home is year-round.
+In very hot areas of the country, metal roofs are used to significantly decrease energy costs for cooling.
 With today’s modern paint coatings “cool” technologies have been incorporated to substantially enhance the heat reflectivity characteristics of the entire roof system.